betascribbles/100-days-of-code/log.md

 <a name="day9"></a>
 ### Day 9: January 9, 2018

-**Today's Progress**: I signed up to Codewars about a month ago but from today I am commiting to doing one Kata per day in JS.
+**Today's Progress**: I signed up to Codewars about a month ago but from today I am trying to doing one Kata per day in JS.
 Honestly the benefit of taking time out from tutorial and apps I’m building to work on a small(ish) coding challenge is huge!
 T

 Now I am off the Women Tech Makers Berlin Meetup at Native Instruments where they are having a group of talks about working in development for music apps, not per say my field but hopefully a chance to meet some new faces.